Wondering what aquaponics fish to rear?

 If you are rearing fish for food, you will probably want to go for those that grow fast.
-Fish with higher metabolic rate also produce more wastes; hence they are suitable if you are thinking of growing plants that require higher levels of nutrients (such as tomatoes).
+Fish with higher metabolic rate also produce more wastes; hence they are suitable if you are thinking of growing crops that require higher levels of nutrients (such as tomatoes).

 Tilapia and trout are among the most popular aquaponics fish.
 Others include cod, perch, bass and even goldfish.
 Indeed, the final decision will largely be based on your personal preference.
-However, you might also want to check out the state laws to find out which types of fish are restricted in your state.
+However, you might also want to check out the state laws to find out which types of fish are restricted or prohibited in your state.

 Tilapia is a very popular aquaponics fish as it is very resilient.
 Compared to other species, they are less sensitive to fluctuations in temperature, pH, dissolved oxygen levels and build-up in waste.
 They can also grow well in crowded tanks.
 Moreover, tilapia is able to grow and reproduce very quickly.

-Tilapia is suitable for warmer climates as their optimal temperature range is between 82 oF -86oF.
+Tilapia aquaponics is suitable for warmer climates as the optimal temperature range for tilapia is between 82 oF -86oF.
 They start to lose their resistance to disease and infections below 54 oF.
 But of course, you can still set up the aquaponics system in a room and keep it heated to grow tilapia if you are staying in colder regions.